vildocompany/vildocompany.github.io/_pages/data analysis.md

 {: .notice--info}

 ## Computing Churn Rate
 Starting off, the first thing to do is calculate the overall user churn rate of the company.
+This is achieved by dividing the total churn user with total user (`churn user / total user`).
 From the data we gather:
    - Total User: 5630
    - Churn User: 948